Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 Pontius Pilate was amazed at the fact the Jesus was on trial and was not giving a response to his questions!
 You did not play games with this man.
 He could have you torn to pieces without blinking.
 These trials in the Roman courts of law were designed to see if the accused would present a case for himself and be found not guilty.

 The accused would be asked three questions, and a reply was expected to see if there was any favor in the answers given.
 By not answering Pilate's questions, Jesus was putting Himself in a position of certain death.
 Death by Roman scourging.
 Those scourged could die just from the whipping before they were ever brought to the Roman cross - literally whipped to death!
 The victims of this torture would be disemboweled - have their organs spill out of the tears in the abdominal.
+The lacerations from the Roman scourging was so severe that ribs would be seen and the spinal column - the back bones laid bare and open.
+The victim of this torture would have their flesh ripped off their bodies.
 So much for the Swoon Theory!

 Before Jesus was sentenced to the cross, it would seem Pilate was having mercy upon Jesus as we read the Gospels and even testing the crowed I would think to see if they would have mercy upon Him as well.